 Even if people decide not to buy your product, their curiosity will still lead them to click on that link and see what it is all about.

-This is especially important for new businesses who are yet to attract people’s attention.
-That is why affiliates are a safe investment which will at least get your website running until you figure out which marketing tactic works best for you.
+This is especially important for new businesses that are yet to attract people’s attention.
+That is why affiliates are a safe investment that will at least get your website running until you figure out which marketing tactic works best for you.